susd1234/agen-ai-autogen-prj1/README.md

 # Agentic RAG App Using AutoGen Framework and OLLAMA

-An intelligent application that combines Retrieval-Augmented Generation (RAG) with autonomous agents to provide enhanced document processing and question answering capabilities.
+An intelligent application that combines Retrieval-Augmented Generation (RAG) with autonomous agents (Agentic AI) to provide enhanced document processing and question answering capabilities.

 ## Features